PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-07 19:28:15
+Last updated: 2024-04-07 19:28:48
-Random Quote: We just miss our old friend, but right now, you're not her.
-You just seem lost. - Devi Vishwakumar
+Random Quote: You can tell a lot about a person from his biography. - Phil Dunphy